Is Colored Slip the Same As Underglaze?

 There are so many different ways you can decorate with Slip and Underglaze.
 Have some fun with it.
 Experiment and see what beautiful decorations you can come up with.
 Just make sure your Slip, Underglaze, and Clay are compatible and have the same firing temperature.

-I Make Colored Slip in This Video
+I make a colored slip in This Video

-I Make Plain Slip in This Video
+I make a plain slip in This Video

 Conclusion

 Colored slips and Underglazes may seem like two different names for the same material, but they are different.
 Underglazes are easier to apply.
 They are better for more detailed designs and are beginner-friendly.
-While colored slips are just as much fun to decorate with once you get the hang of it.
+Colored slips are just as much fun to decorate with once you get the hang of it.

 Choosing between the two comes down to your needs.
-A good rule of thumb is to always check the label of your, Clay, Slip, and Underglaze for the Firing or Cone temperature.
-If it does not say the firing temperature do not buy it.
+A good rule of thumb is to always check the label of your Clay, Slip, and Underglaze for the Firing or Cone temperature.
+If it does not say the firing temperature, do not buy it.
 With that said, have fun Underglazing and Slip decorating.